 Where many see this as a crisis, at Genesis we see this as an opportunity.
 The African youth wave presents a tipping point which, if harnessed strategically, will radically alter Africa’s, and indeed the world’s, trajectory.

-We started the celebrations in February (the month in which the firm was founded) with events in Nairobi and Johannesburg.
+We started the celebrations in February (the month the firm was founded) with events in Nairobi and Joburg.
 The year culminated at an event with our alumni and close associates.
 We contacted all the alumni we had records for and some even chased up others.
 Thank you.
 For those of you who could not attend, and especially the many friends of Genesis who sent messages of support, we have dedicated this page to you.

 The guest speaker was our own Trudi Makhaya, who is now the economic adviser to President Cyril Ramaphosa.
 Directors James Hodge spoke on the founding principles of Genesis and Richard Ketley on the expansion of our work into the rest of Africa.
-Staff presented some of the highlights of the work we have done in the past 10 years across the eight practices.
+Staff presented some of the highlights of the work we had done in the past 10 years across the eight practices.